AdityaSodha/Python-Basics/README.md

 7. Tuples
 8. comparisons
 9. conditions
+10. Imp Notes for interview as a python developer
 ## Getting Started
 To get started with learning Python using this repository, follow these steps:
 1. Clone the repo